grzesiek-galezowski/tdd-ebook/manuscript/250_Value_Objects.md

 1. [It will be very hard](http://www.netobjectives.com/blogs/shalloway%E2%80%99s-law-and-shalloway%E2%80%99s-principle) to find all these places and chances are you'll miss at least one.
 This is an easy way for a bug to creep in.
 1. Even if this time you'll be able to find and correct all the places, every time the domain logic for product name comparisons changes (e.g. we'll have to use `InvariantIgnoreCase` option instead of `OrdinalIgnoreCase` for some reasons, or handle the case I mentioned earlier where comparison includes an identifier of a product), you'll have to do it over.
 And Shalloway's Law applies the same every time.
 In other words, you're not making things better.
-1. Everyone who adds new logic that needs to compare product names in the future, will have to remember that character case is ignored in such comparisons.
+1. Everyone who adds new logic that needs to compare product names in the future will have to remember that character case is ignored in such comparisons.
 Thus, they will need to keep in mind that they should use `OrdinalIgnoreCase` option whenever they add new comparisons somewhere in the code.
 If you want to know my opinion, accidental violation of this convention in a team that has either a fair size or more than minimal staff turnover rate is just a matter of time.
 1. Also, there are other changes that will be tied to the concept of product name equality in a different way (for example, hash sets and hash tables use hash codes to help find the right objects) and you'll need to find those places and make changes there as well.

 So, as you can see, this approach does not make things any better.
 It is this approach that led us to the trouble we are trying to get away in the first place.